SENIOR HEALTH INSURANCE COMPANY OF PENNSYLVANIA (IN REHABILITATION) COMBINED HIPAA AND GLBA PRIVACY NOTICE

 St. Paul, MN 55164

-We do not sell your health information but are required by law to inform you that any sale of health information would require your written authorization.
+We do not sell your Personal Information but are required by law to inform you that any sale of Personal Information that constitutes “protected health information” as defined by federal law would require your written authorization.
 We may not use or disclose protected health information for marketing purposes without your written authorization, except for face-to-face communications and promotional gifts of nominal value.
 We also may not use or disclose psychotherapy notes without your authorization.